 I definitely recommend using the vinegar.
 It mixes better than water does.
 I got a lot of clumps when using water.
 Once it's properly mixed, it spreads easily, and does an outstanding job removing dead skin cells.
 You're left with a radiate, fresh complexion that others notice.

 Skip generic brands and use Bragg Organic Raw Unfiltered Apple Cider Vinegar.
 It's affordable and works the best.
 It also comes in gallon jugs if, like me, you use it for cooking as well.
 You'll find Bragg in many stores and in online retailers like Amazon.

 Tips for Using Vinegar and Aztec Clay for Rosacea

 I've used the Aztec clay mask both with water and with raw apple cider vinegar and prefer the vinegar method.
 I can feel it tingle, reminding me a bit of being in a spa, but it also seems to work best.
+I've tried oats, facial masks designed for rosacea and sensitive skin, and they never work as well as the Aztec Secret Healing Clay.
 There's something about the vinegar and the clay working together to revitalize tired, red rosacea skin.